jlumpe/jlumpe-gambit-lab-nb/experiments/210303-database-v2-overlaps/readme.md

 22 species will be left with one genome and will need to be removed.
 All had only 2 or 3 genomes.

+### 120323-find-species-overlaps

+Finds all overlaps between species in v1.2 database.

+#### Results

+Goal was to separate species with overlaps into separate components to be individually resolved later, this was made impossible by several species which had "outgoing" overlaps to a very large # of other species (which would result in only a single connected component containing almost all species).
+The worst was Perchlorococcus marinus, with 1371 outgoing overlaps (nearly all other species).
+There were another 2 species with outgoing counts in the hundreds, and 8 with at least 10.

+These problem species probably include a few outlier genomes that artificially inflate their "max intra" scores, causing an extreme number of overlaps.
+Removing these outliers should cause the number of outgoing overlaps to drop significantly for these species.

 ## Output